Call Dr Raymond Goh Today Ph. (07) 3488 8118

 Before you have plastic surgery, you meet Dr Goh for a consultation.
 During the consultation, you will be able to discuss your desired changes, goals, and expectation.
 Dr Goh may undertake a thorough examination and, if surgery is appropriate, advise the best procedure to achieve your desired results.
 Your medical history and current health will be reviewed, and an assessment on whether the procedure in question is right for you.
 This is a good time to ask specific questions about the procedure so that you are fully prepared, mentally and emotionally, for surgery.
 We will discuss the results that can be achieved, with the aid of photos and/or computer imaging.
 When a final decision is made, you will need to sign an informed consent stating that you are fully aware and understand what is entailed by your pending operation, including the potential complications and secondary effects.

 Dr Goh will assess the extent of your excess skin and tissue to determine whether an abdominoplasty or belt lipectomy will be required to adequately address your area of concern.
-Generally, if you would like to elevate outer hip and buttock tissue as well as the tissue below your navel, you may benefit from a belt lipectomy.

 There are often functional concerns that accompany the cosmetic concerns associated with excess skin and tissue in the abdominal region.
 These include rashes and issues with skin integrity, particularly during the summer months.